Graphite One (CVE:GPH) Trading 19% Higher – Should You Buy?

-Separately, Fundamental Research set a C$2.85 price target on shares of Graphite One and gave the company a “buy” rating in a research note on Tuesday, October 14th.
-One analyst has rated the stock with a Buy rating, Based on data from MarketBeat, Graphite One has an average rating of “Buy” and a consensus price target of C$2.85.
+Separately, Fundamental Research set a C$2.85 target price on shares of Graphite One and gave the stock a “buy” rating in a research report on Tuesday, October 14th.
+One equities research analyst has rated the stock with a Buy rating, According to data from MarketBeat.com, Graphite One currently has a consensus rating of “Buy” and an average target price of C$2.85.

 Graphite One Inc operates as mineral exploration company in the United States.
 The company holds interest in the Graphite Creek property that consists of 135 mining claims located on the Seward Peninsula, Alaska.
 The company was formerly known as Graphite One Resources Inc and changed its name to Graphite One Inc in February 2019.